John Eliot (missionary): Missionary career

-An important part of Eliot's ministry focused on the conversion of Massachusett and other Algonquian Indians.
+Eliot's ministry largely focused on the conversion of Massachusett and other Algonquian peoples.
 Accordingly, Eliot translated the Bible into the Massachusett language and published it in 1663 as Mamusse Wunneetupanatamwe Up-Biblum God.
 It was the first complete Bible printed in the Western hemisphere; Samuel Green and Marmaduke Johnson printed 1,000 copies on the first printing press in British American colonies.
-Indigenous people including the Nipmuc James Printer (Wowaus) engaged in the creation of this Bible.
+Indigenous people including the Nipmuc leader James Printer (Wowaus) engaged in the creation of this Bible.

 In 1666, Eliot published "The Indian Grammar Begun", again concerning the Massachusetts language.
-As a missionary, Eliot strove to consolidate the Algonquian Indians in planned towns, thereby encouraging them to recreate a Christian society.
+As a missionary, Eliot strove to consolidate the Algonquians in planned towns, thereby encouraging them to recreate a Christian society.
 At one point, there were 14 towns of so-called "Praying Indians", the best documented being at Natick, Massachusetts.
 Other praying Indian towns included: Littleton (Nashoba), Lowell (Wamesit, initially incorporated as part of Chelmsford), Grafton (Hassanamessit), Marlborough (Okommakamesit), a portion of Hopkinton that is now in the Town of Ashland (Makunkokoag), Canton (Punkapoag), and Mendon-Uxbridge (Wacentug).
 The "Praying Towns" were recorded by seventeenth-century settlers including Daniel Gookin.

-In 1662, Eliot witnessed the signing of the deed for Mendon with Nipmuck Indians for "Squinshepauk Plantation".
-Eliot's better intentions can be seen in his involvement in the legal case, The Town of Dedham v.
+In 1662, Eliot witnessed the signing of the deed for Mendon with Nipmuck people for "Squinshepauk Plantation".
+Eliot was involved in the legal case, The Town of Dedham v.
 The Indians of Natick, which concerned a boundary dispute.
-Besides answering Dedham's complaint point by point, Eliot stated that the colony's purpose was to benefit the Algonquian people.
+Besides answering Dedham's complaint point by point, Eliot argued that the colony's purpose was to benefit the Algonquian people.